PCtzonoes/my-site/src/about-me.md

 ## More About Me

-I am an programming enthusiast with love for performance and learning new things.
-I prefer C style languages and have a strong background in C#, C++, and Rust, although I do like Lua.
+I am a programming enthusiast with a passion for performance optimization and continuous learning.
+My preferred languages are C-style languages, and I have a strong background in C#, C++, and Rust.
+I also enjoy working with Lua for scripting tasks.
+I have a keen interest in reading manuals and documentation, and I love breaking and rebuilding things to understand them better.

-I like reading manuals and documentation and have a knack for breaking and rebuilding things to understand them better.
+In my spare time, I enjoy exploring new technologies, contributing to open-source projects, and participating in game jams.
+I believe in the power of collaboration and am always looking for opportunities to work with like-minded individuals to create innovative solutions.

 ## Contact Me